confluentinc/ksql/docs/tutorials/clickstream/docker-clickstream.rst

     80e29f47abe0: Pull complete
     Digest: sha256:f3b2b19668b851d1300f77aa8c2236a126b628b911578cc688c7e0de442c1cd3
     Status: Downloaded newer image for confluentinc/ksql-clickstream-demo:latest
-    root@d98186dd8d6c:/#
+    $

-You should now be in the Docker container.
+You should now be in the Docker container and the remaining steps are run from within the container.

 ----------------------------------------------
 Configure and Start Elastic, Grafana, and |cp|